View of the House from the River Frome (Britannia statue on bridge on far left)

 The House from the Britannia Bridge

-The Lower Terrace
+Fountain in the Lower Terrace

 View of the Great Terrace from the bottom of the Garden

-The Garden House on the Great Terrace
+The beginning of the Great Terrace

 The Great Terrace